 About All Hallows by the Tower

-Originally built around 675AD, the church of All Hallows was actually constructed on top of earlier Roman buildings, elements of which can still be seen today.
-Over time the church was renovated and reconstructed several times and the current incarnation mostly dates to the late 1940s after serious damage was inflicted during a World War II bombing raid.
+Originally built around 675, the church of All Hallows was initially constructed on top of earlier Roman buildings, remains of which can still be viewed today.
+Over time the church was renovated and reconstructed several times, with the exterior largely dating to the 15th century, and the interior rebuilt in the 1940s after serious damage was inflicted during a World War II bombing raid.

 The central position of All Hallows by the Tower saw it witness some of the most important moments of the city’s history.
-Standing alongside the Tower of London, the bodies of many inmates of that infamous prison were brought here shortly after their execution – including Thomas More.
-Other notable figures connected with the church included Samuel Pepys, who watched the Great Fire of London from the church tower in 1666.
+Standing alongside the Tower of London, the bodies of many inmates of the infamous prison were brought here shortly after their execution – including Henry VIII’s infamous Lord Chancellor Thomas More.
+Other notable figures connected with the church include Samuel Pepys, who watched the Great Fire of London from the church tower in 1666.

 All Hallows by the Tower even has an American connection, with William Penn, founder of Pennsylvania, baptised here in 1644 and John Quincy Adams, sixth President of the United States, married here in 1797.

-Within the crypt there is also a small museum examining the history of the church and of London.
+In the crypt there is also a small museum examining the church’s history and that of London.
 Largely ignored by the masses, the church of All Hallows by the Tower is one of London’s hidden gems and well worth a visit.

 All Hallows by the Tower is located in the City of London near Tower Hill.
 The nearest underground station is Tower Hill Station, a 5-minute walk away, while the nearest bus stop is Great Tower Street (Stop TT), a 3-minute walk away.

 Fires, Viking invasions, air raids, demolition by power-hungry monarchs – London’s churches have seen and (mostly) survived it all.
 Here are ten with extraordinary stories.